Getting Started with Translized

 - Pre-Translation: Automatically translate new keys into multiple languages directly after importing your files to Translized.

-- Imported Terms: Define actions on new or updated terms from your imported files.
+- Imported Keys: Define actions on new or updated keys from your imported files.

 Learn more about Continuous Localization Automations

 Once you’re all done - it’s time to export your translations! 🚀

 Visit the Export page, select the file format you want to export your translations in, choose the language you want to export, and you’re all done.

 And lastly, you can choose some of the advanced options offered by Translized, to additionally configure your export file.